How to Get More Matches on Tinder

 If you fix these five, you will get more matches even in competitive cities.

+Photos are 80% of your results.
+Women decide fast, and Tinder rewards profiles that consistently earn right swipes.
 Most guys think their lack of matches is a mystery, but it almost always starts with photos.
 You can fix 80% of your results just by improving your pictures.
-Here’s the photo formula that actually works in 2025:

 The 6-Photo Mix (proven, simple, repeatable)